automotiveMastermind/prompt/README.md

 promptMastermind is a prompt for BaSH on *nix distributions that includes a ton of useful functionality, including:

-* Two-line prompt that includes username, hostname, and current path
+* A two-line prompt that displays username, hostname, and current path
-* Git prompt support (emit information about the current branch and status when in a git path)
+* Git prompt support (that emits information about the current branch and status when in a git path)
 * Better BaSH completion for git and git-flow
-* Install dotnet-cli
+* Installation of dotnet-cli
 * Bookmarking support (cdable variables)
 * Variables support (add vars without modifying profile)
 * Flush DNS (on macOS)
-* Enable and disable hidden files in Finder (on macOS)
+* Ability to enable and disable hidden files in Finder (on macOS)
-* Show available colors (already set as variables for use elsewhere)
+* Display of available colors (already set as variables for use elsewhere)
-* ... and much more.
+* ... and much more!

 Note: All "extensions" are implemented as sourced function calls, so it should not interfere with existing customization (aside from the prompt).

 ### Using promptMastermind

-Installing promptMastermind is a 1 step process:
+Install promptMastermind in one step:

 ``` bash
 curl -fsSL https://git.io/am-prompt | /usr/bin/env bash